 Carbon dioxide and water fluxes in Sudan and Senegal

-During photosynthesis, plants open up microscopic holes in the leaves, called stomata, to allow CO2 to enter the leaf.
-At the same time, however, water is released out into the atmosphere.
+During photosynthesis plants open up microscopic holes in the leaves, stomata, to allow carbon dioxide (CO2) to enter the leaf.
+At the same time water is released out into the atmosphere.
 Therefore, by measuring the fluxes of CO2 and water in an ecosystem, we can directly monitor the health and productivity of vegetation.

 The figures below show CO2 (red curves, left Y-axes) and water (blue, right Y-axes) fluxes, as measured over 48-hour periods during both the dry season and the moist season at a place called Demokeya in Sudan.
 There are clear differences between the dry and moist seasons, indicating the importance of water for this ecosystem.
 During the dry season is there almost no water available to the plants, which is why the fluxes of both CO2 and water (LE) are low.